The Ring

 Be prepared to run long stretches at The Ring in between aid stations.
 For those of you who have run VHTRC events before, even the Fat Ass runs tend to provide everything you might need at an aid station.
 If you have special requirements, there is the above-mentioned runner bag option for you.
 You may have crew come out to follow you around, and even to run some with you if they can arrange their own transportation.
 But crew should be aware that the Ring Leaders will almost surely press them into more general checkpoint duties - particularly shuttling runner bags forward.
 So they should be forewarned of that likelihood.

-There are three cut-offs at The Ring.
-The first is at Moreland Gap (mile 40.7), which you need to leave before 9:30 PM to continue the run with our support.
-The second is at Edinburg (48.7), where you need to be out by 1:30 AM.
+There are a number of hard cut-offs at The Ring.
+There is no hard cut off at Milford, but getting in and out of there prior to 11:30 gives you the best chance of making later cut offs and finishing.
+The first actual cutoff is at Camp Roosevelt (mile 25).
+If you are not out of that aid station prior to 3:30 PM, your race is done for this year.
+This allows you at least 3 hours to do the following 9+ miles to Crisman Hollow (mile 34.3) to beat the soft cut off of 6:30 here.
+Your second hard cut off is at Moreland Gap (mile 40.7), which you need to leave before 9:30 PM to continue the run with our support.
+The third hard cut off is at Edinburg (48.7), where you need to be out by 1:30 AM.
 The final enforced cut-off is at Woodstock (56.9, and last runner bag station), at 6 AM.
 We hope that these cut-offs will put you on pace to get through Powells Fort Camp before 8 AM and then on to the finish before noon on Sunday (29 hour pace).
-These cut-offs are put in place for the benefit of the race volunteers, and they will be strictly enforced under all circumstances.
+These cut-offs are put in place to help focus the runner's minds along the way, so you will continue to move forward with a sense of purpose, and have a better chance of finishing.
+But ultimately the cutoffs are there for the benefit of the race volunteers, and they will be strictly enforced.

 Checkpoints